 Marukan talismancers are minor magicians who specialize in the making of luck medallions and other enchanted items.
-They claim to be masters of talismancy, a field of magical study considered somewhat specious by other Talislantans.
+They claim to be masters of talismancy, a field of magical study considered somewhat spectous by other Talislantans.
 Marukan talismancers provide the city-state of Maruk with the luck medallions that make their cursed lives bearable.
-Like all Marukans, they suffer from
+Like all Marukans, they suffer from an ancient curse that has brought ill fortune down upon their heads.
+In other lands, Marukans are regarded as harbingers of sorrow and gloom.
+Special Abilities: None.
+Skills: Secondary magic (talismancy), artificer, con.

 Homeland: The Independent City-State of Maruk.
 Language: Common Talislan.
 Physical Characteristics: 5'4"-6'2", 80-200 lbs.
 Pale complexion, sunken eyes, limp brown hair.

-INT 0 PER 0

-WIL 0 CHA -2

-STR 0 DEX 0

-CON 0 SPD 0
+Attributes: INT O PER 0 WIL O CHA-2 STR 0 DEX 0 CON 0 SPD 0 Hit Points: 12